-Why Use Benchmark Assessments
+Why Use Benchmarks

-How to Use Benchmark Assessments
+How to Use Benchmarks

-Students automatically take a benchmark assessment when they finish episodes 10, 20, 30, 40, 50, 60, 70, and 80.
+Students read a benchmark story when they finish episodes 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100.
 Students record themselves reading the benchmark story, and the recordings will go to the teacher's Kids A-Z In Basket.

-- Rate the student's reading fluency as "independent," "satisfactory," or "needs practice" based on how accurate and fluent the reading was.
+To score the reading of the benchmark stories, rate the student's reading fluency as "independent", "satisfactory", or "needs practice" based on how accurate and fluent the reading was.

-If a student receives a rating of "needs practice" in his or her reading fluency in a benchmark assessment, Headsprout's fluency building materials will help that student improve his or her reading fluency through practice with the program's sounds, words, and connected text.
+If a student receives a rating of "needs practice" in his or her reading fluency in a benchmark story, Headsprout's fluency building materials will help that student improve his or her reading fluency through practice with the program's sounds, words, and connected text.

-Do Benchmark Assessments Without Microphones
+Do Benchmarks Without Microphones

 - Independent: firm reading, few or no errors